skirdey/voicerestore/README.md

-# VoiceRestore: Universal Audio Quality Restoration
+# VoiceRestore: Flow-Matching Transformers for Speech Recording Quality Restoration

 VoiceRestore is a cutting-edge speech restoration model designed to significantly enhance the quality of degraded voice recordings.
 Leveraging flow-matching transformers, this model excels at addressing a wide range of audio imperfections commonly found in speech, including background noise, reverberation, distortion, and signal loss.